jasoneckert/CengageLinux/README.md

     - At the Password page, supply a password of `LINUXrocks!` in both text boxes.
 Click ***Next*** and then click ***Start Using Fedora Linux***.
   - At the Welcome to Fedora Linux Wizard, click ***Take Tour***.
 Navigate through the wizard using the arrow icons and close the window when finished.

-- ***Project 2-1 Step 11 (pg 66)*** - Note that the *Power Off/Log Out* drop-down menu has been replaced with a graphical power icon.
 - ***Project 2-2 Step 5 (pg 67)*** - Note that the login screen on tty1 is displayed as *seat0* in the output of `who`.
 - ***Project 2-3 Step 2 (pg 68)*** - The *Show Applications* icon is now called *Show Apps*.
 - ***Project 2-3 Step 6 (pg 68)*** - The latest version of `dnf` (dnf5) no longer uses the `groupinstall` argument.
 You must instead run the `dnf install @kde-desktop-environment` command to install KDE Plasma Workspaces.
-- ***Project 2-3 Step 7 (pg 68)*** - KDE Plasma Workspaces no longer supports X.org (X11) on Fedora.
+- ***Project 2-3 Step 7 (pg 68)*** - Fedora no longer ships with X.org (X11).
 When you click the Plasma option from the GDM screen, you will start KDE Plasma Workspaces on Wayland, and a component called XWayland will emulate X.org for any apps that require X.org.
 - ***Project 2-3 Step 10 (pg 68)*** - To open a new tab, you now click the New Terminal icon in the upper left corner of the app.
 - ***Project 2-6 Step 5 (pg 70)*** - When you run `info`, you will be prompted to press `y` (twice) to install the info utility, as it is no longer installed by default.
 - ***Project 5-2 Step 4 (pg 207)*** - The first command run in this step should be `df -hT`.